pestphp/docs/continuous-integration.md

 Up until now, we have only discussed running tests from the command line on your local machine.
 But, you can also run your tests from a CI platform of your choice.
 As `pestphp/pest` is included in your Composer development dependencies, you can easily execute the `vendor/bin/pest` command within your CI platform's deployment pipeline.

+## Composer 2.7+ caveat

+Since Composer 2.7, plugins are disabled by default when running as root, which is most often the case in the various CI platforms.
+You might encounter errors such as `Unknown option "--parallel"`  or `option --coverage is ambiguous`.

+To enable plugins and fix those issues, you can either setup your CI environment to use a regular user (varies by platform) or set `COMPOSER_ALLOW_SUPERUSER=1` before running `./vendor/bin/pest`.

 ## Example With GitHub Actions

 If your application uses [GitHub Actions](https://github.com/features/actions) as its CI platform, the following guidelines will assist you in configuring Pest so that your application is automatically tested when someone pushes a commit to your GitHub repository.